cgreen-devs/cgreen/README.md

 completion script available for bash you can get TAB-completion not only for files and options but also for tests inside the libraries.

-`cgreen-debug` is a small script that you invoce in the same way as the runner but runs a single, specified, test and puts you in the debugger at the start of that test.
+`cgreen-debug` is a small script that you invoke in the same way as the runner but runs a single, specified, test and puts you in the debugger at the start of that test.
 Awesome!